Limosilactobacillus reuteri DSM 17938 (BioGaia Protectis®)

 Mild GI upset (rare in infants).

-Pregnancy/lactation: SAFE — frequently used during breastfeeding for both maternal and infant applications.
+Pregnancy/lactation: safe — frequently used during breastfeeding for both maternal and infant applications.

 Long-term safety: extensive multi-meta-analytic evidence supportive.